Movers and SHAKERS

 The Other Two Shots at a Unicorn

 The initial SPAC (PSTH) will remain a cash shell company with substantially less dry powder with which to spend on a target.
 However, it will have access to up to $2.9b through an agreement with Ackman’s hedge fund.
-Pershing Square Funds owns about 29% of the company (PSTH)and is not placing a two-year deadline on finding the right second target.
+Pershing Square Funds owns about 29% of the company (PSTH) and is not placing a two-year deadline on finding the right second target.

 The third vehicle does not take the form of a SPAC at all.
-In a world where private company valuations rise and fall, this additional option for PSTH investors makes timing and time limit less of an issue.
+In a world where private company valuations rise and fall, this additional option for PSTH investors makes timing and time limit, less of an issue.
 Ackman is calling this new structure a Special Purpose Acquisition Rights Company (SPARC).
 The holders will have the option but not the obligation to participate in the next deal.
 The SPARC does not list on any exchange, it doesn’t raise money until a target is identified, and there is no obligation to exercise the option to be in the deal once struck.

 Although the partial Universal Music stake may be a little “off-beat” for a SPAC, the overall results over time may turn out more beneficial than the conventional SPAC acquisition expected.
-The arrangement may also set in motion more creativity in the SPAC acquisition space that provides investors more possibilities, albeit more complex deals to understand.
+The arrangement may also set in motion more creativity in the SPAC acquisition space in that it provides investors more possibilities, albeit more complex deals to understand.

 SPAC investors do have the opportunity to opt-out and receive the remaining pro-rata share of their investment, so the risk to the holders of PSTH was always that an appropriate deal would not be found.
 They now at least have the option to weigh the appropriateness of this trilogy arrangement and forecast its future value for them.